 JPP is now 3 years old, plus or minus a couple of days.
 And frankly, it’s been a miserable year.
 A friend-colleague recently commented that he didn’t think I’d touch political problems on the blog.
 Perhaps that had something to do with my interest in aesthetics.
-Except that aesthetics and are are rooted in aesthesis (the organization of perception), which is rooted in place, and of course the politics of place.
+Except that aesthetics is rooted in aesthesis (the organization of perception), which is rooted in place, and place is rooted in politics.
 That’s the connection between politics and aesthetics-art in general and in relation to religion –at least as I see it.

 This year, politics inundated the blog.
 I probably spent way too much time writing about Israel and Palestine.
 But there it was –BDS, abduciton murders of Israeli and Palestinian kids in Jerusalem, the war, Israel continuing to corner itself into a 1 state situation, Steven Salaita.
 This completely miserable year at the blog was then topped off by the recent slaughter in Paris.